-Fig. 4.
+Fig. 5.
 High Level controller block diagram

-A new approach of AI section is changing the decision making model from decision tree to hybrid decision tree and tasks queue.
-In the past models, Programming the skills which should be executed sequential and scheduled were so hard but by the new method, generating most of the algorithm are simplified.
+Same as last year, decision making model is based on hybrid decision tree and tasks queue.
 In tasks queue, each task which is an object derived from secession class of "TASK" are assumed as items of constructing queue.
 The recommended model is the compound of the mentioned model and decision tree model.
 Actually, in the beginning of decision making the system decide which method is appropriate now [9].

-MRL coach box was developed by Borland C++buider which shows all the robots situations and activities while playing.
+MRL coach box is developed by Qt-framework Program which shows all the robots situations and activities while playing.
 Also a network monitoring system is designed to check the traffic and packets on the network.
 For each player the parameters of player coordination, (x,y,θ) , player role, player state, player color, packets speed, Vision state (if connected or not or need retune), kicker (if on/off), motors(if on/off), robot battery voltage, laptop battery charges indicators.